playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 ## Vue

-Vue may have the simpliest portal API of them all; Simply use the built-in `Teleport` component, and tell it which HTML element you want it to render to using the `to` input.
+Vue may have the most minimal portal API of them all; You use the built-in `Teleport` component, and tell it which HTML element you want it to render to using the `to` input.

 ```vue
 <!-- App.vue -->